arqtv/QBOX/README.md

 The hardware and firmware for this Project is Open Source and free to use without restriction.

 Please use entirely at your own risk as no liability is assumed.
+Please see Unlicensed for more details.

 See the Wiki for more info.